8 Tips for Optimizing Your Disaster Recovery Plan

 #2: Prioritize Business Needs

 Create a prioritized list ranking the most important areas of your business based on what areas will need to be addressed first.
+Regular risk assessment is critical.
 In the event of a disaster, you must act quickly.
 With this initial step already complete, your recovery team will know where their attention is needed first.

 #3: Build a Recovery Team